EthicsCodes/hackers-ethic/CoE.md

    Be open, collaborate, experiment, innovate, adapt, and evolve.

 4. **Accountability** —
-   Own your actions and their impacts.
+   Own your actions and their impacts, fostering clear and shared responsibility.

 5. **Analysis** —
    Scrutinize change requests for quality, conciseness, and relevance.